winter3angle/dumbsec/content/oscp-prep/webgoat-a7-xss.md

 Tags: websec, webgoat, xss
 Date: 02/03/2020 14:00
 Status: published
+Summary: A very short 'writeup' on XSS tasks from WebGoat 8

 #### What is XSS?
 Not a challenge at all, it could be passed even without following steps.
 The answer is 'yes' since URIs are equal.